textlint/textlint/README.md

 Please see docs/

 - [docs/txtnode.md](docs/txtnode.md)
-    - What's is Text's node?
+    - What is is TxtNode?
 - [docs/create-rules.md](docs/create-rules.md)
     - How to create rules?
     - Tutorial: creating `no-todo` rule.